 How to answer sensitive questions correctly

-How would you, as a massage therapist, respond if someone, a client for example, told you that Thai Massage is supposedly a sexy affair or related to prostitution?
+How would you, as a massage therapist, respond if someone – let’s say your client – told you that they heard that Thai Massage is supposedly a sexy affair or related to prostitution?

 You could of course respond no, that this is not true.
 But would you be sure that this is the only correct answer?
-After all, typically there is fire where there is smoke, so let’s investigate if there is any truth to this rumor.
+After all, typically there is fire where there is smoke, so let’s investigate if there is any truth to this.

 Knowing the whole truth and understanding the entire background of Thai Massage will give you the confidence and the knowledge to respond appropriately.